-The promises of Abraham reached forward into the future, even into centuries beyond our present age.
-In them God anticipates a day when all the nations of the world will find themselves united as though they were blood-relatives, all of them offspring of their one father Abraham.
-The different races of planet earth cannot establish this bond through common genealogy or blood descent.
-It can happen only by sharing the same faith and hopes and that means faith in land promised equally to all persons, faith in a way of salvation where no single group travels alone, faith in a common sharing of earth's riches, faith in the one divine dignity of all persons.
+God’s famous promise to Abraham reach forward into the future, even into our present age.
+It anticipates a day when all the nations of the world will be united as members of one great family, like relatives, all of them related to Abraham, our father in faith.
+What unites earth’s different races will not be common genealogy or shared DNA.
+It will be sharing the same faith in one all-wise and all-powerful God, and in a way of salvation where no one travels alone, where all have a fair share of earth’s riches, and the dignity of all is respected.

-Some of Jesus' critics objected to his claim to make them free in some new way.
-Angrily they said, "We are descendants of Abraham and have never been slaves to anyone.
-What do you mean by saying, 'You will be made free'?"
+The critics of Jesus objected to his claim to give them true freedom.
+Angrily they muttered, “We are descendants of Abraham and have never been slaves to anyone.
+How can you set us free?”
 (John 8:33).
-This leads into a discussion about the relationship between Jesus and Abraham, which culminates in the extraordinary claim, "Before Abraham was, I am."
-The fourth Evangelists situates the origins of Jesus long before the age of the great patriarch (1850 B.C.), back in the eternal space before creation itself.
-"Before Abraham came to be, I AM."
-By this brief phrase, I am, Jesus identifies himself with Yahweh.
-The name for this mysterious, ever-present God, very special and sacred to Israel, means in the Hebrew language "He-who-is-always-present."
+They scorned his extraordinary claim, “Before Abraham was, I am.”
+But in truth the origins of Jesus go back to eternity.
+“Before Abraham came to be, I AM.”
+By this phrase, I am, Jesus relates himself with Yahweh.
+The name for this mysterious, ever-present God was very special and sacred to Israel.
+In the Hebrew language it means He-who-is-always-present.

-For St. John, Jesus is much more than the fulfilment of Abraham's trustful faith.
-He is the Son who was with God the Father before the universe was made, and who directed world history so that Abraham eventually became an icon for all people of faith.
-As the great I AM, Jesus is the Lord of our history.
-His hopes and plans will remain at least partially unfulfilled until all men and women are united as one family.
-This brings to mind St. Paul's famous statement that "There is no longer among you Jew or Greek, slave or free person, male or female.
+Jesus means even more to us than Abraham “our father in faith”.
+He is the Son who was with the Father before the universe was made, and who directed world history so that Abraham eventually emerged as an icon for all people of faith.
+As sharing in the great I AM, Jesus is Lord of history.
+His hopes and plans will remain unfulfilled until all human beings feel themselves united as one family.
+This ideal is echoed in St. Paul’s letter to the Galatians: “There is no longer among you Jew or Greek, slave or free person, male or female.
 All are one in Christ Jesus.
-And if you belong to Christ, you are the descendants of Abraham, which means you inherit all that was promised."
+And if you belong to Christ, you are the descendants of Abraham, which means you inherit all that was promised.”
 (Gal 3:27-29)